easonchai/hacktoberfest-challenge-3/README.md

 - Have fun and support other open source projects!

 ## Fixed ✅
-- [x] Example fix, copy this as a template!
+- [x] Example fix, copy this as a template!redsfafvfcxvcxcx ahhh github is tough
 ## Getting Started 🗺️
 - There are 4 bugs 🕷️ found in the source code of the JavaScript project.
 Find it, solve it, and open a PR!
 - There are **additional freebie pull requests** you can claim by modifying this README file and: